imputr/imputr/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Imputr's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Imputr** (/lu'make/) is an open-source library that allows users to stably impute tabular data sets with ML-based and conventional techniques.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It is designed to have an extremely simple, yet extensive API, making it possible for users of all levels and tasks to deploy the library in their workflows.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.